bcgov/platform-developer-docs/src/docs/platform-automation/pruning.md

 As you run Tekton Pipelines it will create `PipelineRun` and `TaskRun` objects.
 Over time, the accumulation of these objects can happen.
 Therefore, older ones are routinely removed on a daily basis through pruning as well.

-A few settings are passed to the pruner job:

-* Keep the 5 most recent of each object type in the namespace
+The pruner job will keep the 5 most recent of each object type in the namespace.

 ---
 ---